• Skip to primary navigation

 The problem of iPhone covers interfering with Bluetooth connectivity have been reported by some users.

-Hence, remove your iPhone from its protective cover and see if this helps in fixing Bluetooth connectivity problem on your iPhone.
+Hence, remove iPhone from its protective cover and see if this helps in fixing the issue of problem of Bluetooth not working on your iPhone.

 Related